-Sean Zuberbier, Vice President, Worldwide Sales, is responsible for defining and executing the sales strategies across all customer, geographic and product segments and plays an integral role in driving ACL’s growth in the audit software market.
-Sean leads the global sales activities for ACL, including direct sales, indirect channel sales, pre-sales, sales operations and support renewal.
+Sean Zuberbier is responsible for defining and executing the sales and professional services strategy across all customer, geographic and product segments and plays a leadership role in driving ACL’s growth in the GRC software market.
+Sean leads all revenue-generating activities for ACL, including direct sales, professional services, indirect channel sales, pre-sales, sales operations and subscription renewal.

 Sean has over 15 years experience as a sales professional, including leadership roles in the software industry.
 In his previous roles at ACL, Sean led successful Sales teams focused on North American large commercial accounts as well as midmarket clients; and most recently established a top-tier sales team focused on strategic enterprise customers.
 Prior to joining ACL, Sean was a District Sales Manager at SAP Business Objects where he successfully led his team in generating double-digit revenue growth.
 Prior to his time with SAP Business Objects, Sean was the founder and owner of a company providing employee productivity and retention services to hi-tech companies.

 Sean holds a degree in Business Administration from Simon Fraser University.

 Clarence Wong leads ACL’s accounting and finance team, overseeing company financial operations, operational accounting and financial planning.
 In this role, he is a key driver of ACL’s business model transformation.